About i-Base guides

 - English is not the first language for many people.

 - Reading age of 12 is a good guide for medical information or information about health.
 This is similar to tabloid newspapers.
+Depending on how this is calculated, a reading age of 12 will include 70 to 90% of adults.

-Words, sentences, paragraphs
+Words, sentences and paragraphs

 - Use words with 1-2 syllables rather than longer words.